 Likewise, contacting your health insurance provider is a good idea to make sure no medical fraud is being committed.

-Then, file an identity theft report with the Federal Trade Commission (the FTC) at IdentityTheft.gov.
-You can file an identity theft report with them that makes it harder for people to actually do anything with your information.
+Then, file an identity theft report with the Federal Trade Commission (FTC) at IdentityTheft.gov.
+You can file an identity theft report with them which makes it harder for people to actually do anything with your information.
 They’ll ask for as many details as you can possibly give them: what information has been breached, how it has been misused, and so on so be prepared with that information.